davideconsonni/flash-oidc-serverless-provider/README.md

-# OIDC Serverless Provider Flash
+# Flash OIDC Serverless Provider

-**OIDC Serverless Provider Flash** is a lightweight and scalable OpenID Connect (OIDC) Provider built with a serverless architecture, leveraging Google Cloud's Datastore for efficient data management.
+**Flash OIDC Serverless Provider** is a lightweight and scalable OpenID Connect (OIDC) Provider built with a serverless architecture, leveraging Google Cloud's Datastore for efficient data management.
 This project is designed to offer a secure and flexible identity provider solution, ideal for modern cloud-native applications.

 ## Key Features:
 - **Serverless Architecture**: Fully serverless, ensuring high scalability and low operational overhead.